-- 3. Transfers there shall be a probationary period of thirty (30) days.
-During this period an employee may return to the former job either at his or the Company's request, without loss of seniority in the former position.
-The period of thirty (30) days may be extended by mutual consent of the Union and Management. - 4.
-Slot-ins where it is necessary to slot-in employees because of steam tickets, the slot-in will maintain job seniority over employees in positions below him.
+- Transfers there shall be a probationary period of thirty (30) days.
+During this period an employee may return to the former job either at their or the Company's request, without loss of seniority in the former position.
+The period of thirty (30) days may be extended by mutual consent of the Union and Management. - Slotins where it is necessary to slotin employees because of steam tickets, the slotin will maintain job seniority over employees in positions below him.
 Other special requirements will be discussed jointly prior to action being taken. - 5.
 Freezing a person frozen in a line of progression shall still have first chance at future promotions.
-Once a man has permitted himself to be bypassed he will not exercise his department seniority in obtaining a job senior to the man who bypassed him
+Once a person has permitted themselves to be bypassed they will not exercise their department seniority in obtaining a job senior to the person who bypassed them. - Labour Pool and Retention of Department Seniority employees who have been hired into the mill on job posting to fill permanent positions in specific departments may be transferred to the Labour

-6. Labour Pool and Retention of Department Seniority - employees who have been hired into the mill on job posting to fill permanent positions in specific departments may be transferred to the Labour Pool upon completion of the job they were hired into.
+Pool upon completion of the job they were hired into.
 When transferred to the Labour Pool under the above circumstances, employees will maintain seniority in the hiring department until they go back to that department or accept a transfer to another department.